 The Lake Quinault Lodge is an iconic lodge in the Pacific Northwest and by far the crown jewel of lodges around Olympic National Park.
 Built in 1926, the Lake Quinault Lodge is probably most famous for hosting President Franklin Delano Roosevelt for a lunch as he toured the area that would later be Olympic National Park.
 In 1937, he traveled around the Peninsula, enjoying the towering trees and solitude of wilderness found along the shores of Lake Quinault.
 It is rumored that, while dining on a meal overlooking Lake Quinault, FDR made his decision to protect the land for good.

-Today, the Quinault Rainforest is the 6th most popular region of the Olympic Peninsula and National Park, bringing in nearly a quarter million visitors each year.
+Today, the Quinault Rainforest brings in nearly a quarter million visitors each year.
 Those who do make their way to the Quinault are greeted with eagles, elk, salmon and bears, as well as access to incredible trails and majestic views.
 In the summer, the area can be crowded and full, but the winter months give those searching for solitude, isolation and beauty the ultimate gift.

 During the winter months around Lake Quinault Lodge, there are numerous things to do, see and explore.
 While the areas around the lodge are amazing, the first area visitors should see is the main room and fireplace of the Lake Quinault Lodge.
 Adorned with rocks and a huge elk head, the rustic feel of the Lake Quinault Lodge becomes evident immediately.

-During the holidays, a large tree, decorated with local christmas ornaments, sits across the room from the fireplace.
+During the holidays, a large tree, decorated with local Christmas ornaments, sits across the room from the fireplace.
 On Christmas Eve, the staff at Lake Quinault Lodge hosts an event, complete with Santa arriving with a llama before sitting next to the fire and reading “The Night Before Christmas.”
-With gifts, live music and roasted chestnuts, this is the perfect getaway on Christmas Eve.

 If you can’t make it to the Lake Quinault Lodge on Christmas Eve, don’t fret.
 Throughout the entire year, incredible views of Lake Quinault and the Quinault Rainforest are just a few feet from the lodge doors.
 Yet, true solitude is only found here in the offseason.
 Lake Quinault Lodge in the winter gives you a wealth of exploration mere seconds from relaxing in front of a large fireplace.
 With 13 miles of trails waiting just outside, accessing and exploring the Quinault Rainforest doesn’t get any easier than at the lodge.